Vitesse Models: Promotions

 Vitesse also was quick to offer models in promotional guises, particularly related to racing sponsors.
 A specially packaged Coca-Cola Porsche 917, a Martini Lancia, special Peugeot promotional models and others made for Rothmans or Kenwood.

 One popular promotional model often seen in the U.S. was the 3.5-inch 1/64 scale UPS truck.
-Sometimes seen mounted on special bases, the truck is impressively detailed with official UPS brown colors and logo.
+Sometimes seen mounted on special bases, the truck is detailed with official UPS brown colors and logo.

-Vitesse today

-Eventually Vitesse was purchased by Sun Star Models of Macau, a maker of 1:18 scale diecasts.
-Three former Vitesse lines are now supported by Sun Star: Vitesse Models, Vitesse Rallye, and Quartzo which does race car replicas.